pkp/pkp-docs/dev/documentation/en/architecture-database.md

 DAORegistry::getDAO('IssueDAO')->deleteAllPubIds($contextId, 'doi');
 ```

-A `DAO` method like this should be wrapped by a [Service](./architecture-services) method which performs the action, so that notifications can be sent, hooks can be called, and related tasks can be executed.
+A `DAO` method like this should be wrapped by a [Service](./architecture-services) method that performs the action so that notifications can be sent, hooks can be called, and related tasks can be executed.

 When deciding whether or not to write such a method, consider the performance benefits of your custom `DAO` method against the following downsides:

-- It will not fire the hooks that are typically fired when an entity is read, added or updated.
-Plugin developers are left "out of the loop".
+- It will not fire the hooks that are typically fired when an entity is read, added, or updated.
+Plugin developers are left "out of the loop."
 - It will have to be maintained independently.
-The more common read, write and delete database methods will probably be tested more regularly.
+The more common read, write, and delete database methods will probably be tested more regularly.
 - It will have to be manually synced with changes to the entity schema files.

 ## Table Structure